bernardjhuang/gamerunnersnews/_posts/*2015-2-8-interview-planetkey-dynamics-snow-midlane.md

 thumbnail: "/images/content/snow-planetkey-dynamics.jpeg"
 ---

-We interviewed Mirco "Snow" Janke of PlanetKey Dynamics to get his perspective of the pro LoL scene.
+We interviewed Mirco "Snow" Janke of PlanetKey Dynamics to get his perspective of the pro LoL scene and LoL coaching.
 Hope you guys enjoy it!

 ## Mirco "Snow" Janke